 Ella married John Hoshor on October 3, 1900.
 They had a son, William (Willie), born in July of 1900 or 1901.
 In 1909, her husband was killed in a tragic accident.
 He drowned while trying to save a hired hand from drowning.
 Ella and young Willie moved in with her father and stepmother before eventually relocating permanently to Denver, Colorado.

 Ella doted on Willie, and he lived with her the rest of her life, never graduating from school, holding a job, or marrying.

 She died at age 77.
-She was preceded in death by her parents, both of her husbands, and two stepsons.
+She was preceded in death by her parents, all three of her husbands, and two stepsons.
 She was survived by her son, Willie, and a stepson, Eddie Mackell, and his family.
 She was interred in Fairmount Cemetery, Denver, Colorado.